beau1399/clprojector-template/README.md

 1. A background of vertical red lines
 2. A static ClojureScript logo near the bottom right corner of the display
-3. A two-color, semi-transparent cube rotating about its own "X" and "Y" axes that moves away from the viewer along the "Z" axis.
+3. A two-color, semi-transparent cube spinning about its own "X" and "Y" axes while it moves away from the viewer along the "Z" axis.
 4. A wireframe cube that orbits around an axis at X=0, Z=2
 5. Static text near the top left corner of the display reading "CLProjector Demo"

 The code responsible for rendering these feature resides under the project root at **src/cljs/clprojector/core.cljs**.
+By default, this is the file where your rendering code should go.
 At the top of this file, some necessary code is referenced:

 ```
 (ns clprojtst.core